quantumburrito/go-task/README.md

 ---

-This README sets clear expectations for current functionality and the planned roadmap.
-Let me know if this matches your needs or if there’s anything more to add!
+This README provides a clear overview of current progress and future milestones, with a checklist to easily track feature completion.
+Let me know if there are any adjustments you'd like to make!